AstromechZA/go-statsd/README.md

 - Fast and GC-friendly: all functions for sending metrics do not allocate
 - Efficient: metrics are buffered by default
 - Simple and clean API
+- No 3rd-party dependencies
 - An annoying hyphen in the name
-- Options for lazy connection and regular DNS/connection re-resolving.
+- Options for lazy connection and regular DNS/connection re-resolving

 ## Usage